 1. The number of pupillages to be offered is decided by a Chambers meeting on an annual basis.
-The number at present is 3.
 Selection is carried out by a Pupillage Committee (PC).
 The PC reports to the Chambers Annual Meeting each year.
 The composition of the PC and this policy document are reviewed each year by resolution of the Chambers Annual Meeting.
 Pupillages are of 12 months duration but Chambers is not committed to taking Pupils as a matter of course each year.
 Chambers does not normally offer pupillages of 6 months duration.

 2. Chambers normally expects to recruit tenants from Pupils who have successfully completed pupillage.
 Tenancies are not created automatically each year, but Chambers does not take on Pupils unless it has a realistic expectation of a tenancy being available to those Pupils who prove themselves worthy of a place.